kujtimiihoxha/gk/README.md

 ```
 this will create the service `struct` , `methods`, `endpoints`, `transport` .
 The final folder structure is the same as  [addsvc](https://github.com/peterbourgon/go-microservices/tree/master/addsvc)

+## I don't like the folder structure!

+The folder structure that the generator is using is following https://github.com/go-kit/kit/issues/70 but
+that can be changed using `gk.json` all the paths are configurable there.

 ## Cli Help
 Every command has the `-h` or `--help` flag this will give you more info on what the command does and how to use it.
 e.x